MicrosoftDocs/Viva/Viva/engage/manage-security-and-compliance/data-privacy-security-copilot-engage.md

 description: "Learn how Microsoft 365 Copilot for Viva Engage protects your data"
 ---

-# Data, Privacy, and Security for Microsoft 365 Copilot for Viva Engage
+# Data, Privacy, and Security for Microsoft 365 Copilot in Viva Engage

-Microsoft 365 Copilot for Viva Engage is your partner and coach for posting on Viva Engage in ways that support your professional goals.
+Microsoft 365 Copilot in Viva Engage is your partner and coach for posting on Viva Engage in ways that support your professional goals.
 Copilot provides access to large language model (LLM) technology, which is a type of technology that you can ask to do language-based tasks for you, similarly to how you might ask a person.

 ### Copilot capabilities